 This program has a rolling admission application process: GEO staff (and the program faculty leader, if applicable) will complete a review of the application materials of complete applications in the order that they are submitted (“first come, first serve”).
 Decisions about acceptance will be made shortly after you submit a complete application.
 There are some programs that fill fast, some even before the deadline.
 Students are encouraged to complete applications and commit to programs early.

 Acceptance is based on a holistic review of your application.
 This includes a review of your GPA, transcripts (including courses taken and in-progress), any additional requirements or prerequisites (see section "Additional Requirements"), and the short statement.
 Some programs require a letter of recommendation from a faculty that is not the program's faculty leader.
 If a letter of recommendation is required, you will find more information in your GEO application portal.

 Dr. Stephen Wooten is a faculty member in International Studies and Environmental Studies at the University of Oregon.
 His teaching and research interests focus on food and culture worldwide with a specialty in African dynamics.
 His teaching efforts have garnered him strong student and peer evaluations, and he has received prestigious awards in support of his ongoing research activities including two Fulbright grants.
 He has published his work in leading peer-reviewed journals and edited volumes and has two books in print as well.
 He has served as an effective administrator in his roles as Director of African Studies, Associate Vice Provost for International Studies, and Director of Study Abroad.
 He currently serves as Director of the Food Studies Program.

 As the program is constantly on the move, students will be sharing hotel accommodations with other students from the program.

-Meals: Note that all breakfasts are included in the program fee and some group meals, but students will still be responsible for some additional meals.
+Meals: Note that all breakfasts are included in the program fee and some group meals, but students will still be responsible for all additional meals and additional bottled water.
 See the student budget for more details.